 About

-As someone who is committed to both research and institution-building, my career has spanned universities, think tanks, and NGOs in the Middle East, Europe, and North America.
+As a scholar who is committed to both research and institution-building, my career has spanned universities, think tanks, and NGOs in the Middle East, Europe, and North America.
 As Research Director (Syria) at the Council for British Research in the Levant (2011-13), I piloted a new Arabic language training program for British academics, established a scholarship scheme for displaced Syrian researchers, and worked with local institutions to build capacity for social science research in Jordan.
-I am especially interested in undertaking similar projects with research organizations in the region.
+I am especially interested in undertaking similar projects in partnership with research organizations in the region.

 I was previously Head of the Middle East & North Africa Program at the Royal United Services Institute for Defense and Security Studies (RUSI), a leading London thinktank, and have been assistant professor and research fellow at the Center for Contemporary Arab Studies at Georgetown University and lecturer at the University of Exeter.
 I have also been an affiliated researcher at the Institut Francais du Proche-Orient a Damas (IFPO) and at the Center for Arab and Middle East Studies at the American University of Beirut.
 I sit on the editorial board of two journals, Contemporary Levant and Critical Military Studies